 The François-Karl Viau Chair in Pediatric Oncogenomics was created thanks to the generosity of the Fondation des Gouverneurs de l'espoir.

+The main goal of the chair is to apply genomics to pediatric oncology.
 This is a new area of research that combines molecular biology, genetics and molecular epidemiology techniques to uncover the many variants in genes and proteins involved in the etiology of childhood cancer.

 Léopoldine A. Wolfe Chair of Clinical/Translational Research in the Prevention of Blindness Caused By Age-Related Macular Degeneration